lime-green/remote-docker-aws/README.md

 Nothing else used should incur any cost with reasonable usage

 ## Notes
-- See `remote-docker --help` for more information on the commands available
+- See `remote-docker-aws --help` for more information on the commands available